Georgia HVAC Authority

 4. Code-compliant scope of work — The contractor's stated service scope must be consistent with the work authorized under their license class, as defined by the Georgia State Contractors' Licensing Board.

-5. No active license suspension — Entities with a currently suspended or revoked license at the time of directory review are excluded.
-Listings are reviewed against the publicly accessible license lookup maintained by the Georgia Secretary of State.
+5. No active license suspension — Entities with a currently suspended or revoked license at the time of provider network review are excluded.
+Providers are reviewed against the publicly accessible license lookup maintained by the Georgia Secretary of State.

-The directory operates on a structured review cycle.
-Contractor listings are cross-referenced against the Georgia Secretary of State's online license verification database on a rolling basis.
-Because license status can change — due to renewal lapses, disciplinary action, or voluntary surrender — the directory does not treat initial publication as a permanent endorsement of a listing's compliance status.
+The provider network operates on a structured review cycle.
+Contractor providers are cross-referenced against the Georgia Secretary of State's online license verification database on a rolling basis.
+Because license status can change — due to renewal lapses, disciplinary action, or voluntary surrender — the provider network does not treat initial publication as a permanent endorsement of a provider's compliance status.

 Technical resource pages are reviewed when relevant adopted codes change.
 Georgia's adoption of updated energy codes is administered through the Georgia Department of Community Affairs (DCA), which publishes effective dates and amendment schedules.
 When Georgia adopts a revised code cycle — for example, transitioning from the 2015 to the 2021 IECC — affected resource pages are flagged for content review before the next publication cycle.

-Listings and resources that cannot be verified against named public sources — state agency databases, adopted code documents, or EPA-administered federal records — are removed or held from publication.
-The directory does not accept self-reported compliance claims as the sole basis for inclusion.
+Providers and resources that cannot be verified against named public sources — state agency databases, adopted code documents, or EPA-administered federal records — are removed or held from publication.
+The provider network does not accept self-reported compliance claims as the sole basis for inclusion.

-System-specific technical details — such as refrigerant handling under EPA Section 608, duct construction under SMACNA standards, or heat pump performance ratings under AHRI certification — are referenced within relevant resource pages but are not reproduced in full within directory listings.
+System-specific technical details — such as refrigerant handling under EPA Section 608, duct construction under SMACNA standards, or heat pump performance ratings under AHRI certification — are referenced within relevant resource pages but are not reproduced in full within provider network providers.

 Relationship to Other Network Resources

-This directory operates as the primary index layer for a broader set of Georgia HVAC reference resources.
-The Georgia HVAC systems listings page functions as the active contractor index, while topic-specific resource pages — including Georgia HVAC permit requirements by county, Georgia HVAC licensing and certification requirements, and coverage of system-specific topics such as heat pumps in Georgia's climate — provide the technical and regulatory context that supports informed use of the directory.
+This provider network operates as the primary index layer for a broader set of Georgia HVAC reference resources.
+The Georgia HVAC systems providers page functions as the active contractor index, while topic-specific resource pages — including Georgia HVAC permit requirements by county, Georgia HVAC licensing and certification requirements, and coverage of system-specific topics such as heat pumps in Georgia's climate — provide the technical and regulatory context that supports informed use of the provider network.

-The directory does not replicate the functions of Georgia's official state licensing database, the Georgia DCA code adoption registry, or EPA's Section 608 technician certification database.
+The provider network does not replicate the functions of Georgia's official state licensing database, the Georgia DCA code adoption registry, or EPA's Section 608 technician certification database.
 Those systems remain the authoritative sources for compliance verification.
-This directory references those sources, links to them where applicable, and structures its content to align with the classifications and standards those bodies establish — but the directory itself is a reference index, not a regulatory instrument.
+This provider network references those sources, links to them where applicable, and structures its content to align with the classifications and standards those bodies establish — but the provider network itself is a reference index, not a regulatory instrument.